3C0D/win11-TTS-everywhere-FR-EN/README.md

 2. Create a feature branch
 3. Test with various text types and languages
 4. Test the new drag zone and settings interaction
+5. Test the start minimized option and notification cleanup
-5. Submit a pull request
+6. Submit a pull request

 ## 📄 License